 The cash flow statement helps you to understand where the cash is coming from and where it is going for.
 How money is spent and how investors determine the company’s financial position.
 The creditors can find out how the company is performing and how much cash is available in the business to pay for operating expenses and financial debts.
 It helps in knowing the inflow of cash and outflow of cash.
 The inflow of cash and outflow of cash.

-- The outflow of cash- Any business transaction that leads to the decrease in the cash it is called as an outflow of cash.
+- The outflow of cash- Any business transaction that leads to a decrease in cash is called an outflow of cash.
 Example: Payment of rent, purchase of equipment, and other expenses.

 Balance Sheet + Income Statement = Cash Flow Statement

-The cash flow statement will help in evaluating the business.
+The statement of cash flows will help in evaluating the business.
 Future cash flow projections are made possible by the statement of cash flow.
 The following aspects can be analyzed by looking at the cash flow statement.